 (i) that is within the district or region of a local authority; and

-(ii) that is controlled or managed by or on behalf of the local authority under any enactment; and
+(A) controlled or managed by or on behalf of the local authority under any enactment; or

 (b) includes any part of an area of land referred to in paragraph (a); but